wellyshen/react-cool-virtual/CONTRIBUTING.md

 4. In the **app directory**, run `yarn link-pkg` to link with the package then run `yarn start:dev` to start development.
 5. Try something cool via the [playground](app/src/App).

-## Useful Commands
+## Scripts

-There're several useful commands that you can use during the development:
+There're several useful scripts that you can use during the development:

 - `yarn link-pkg` links the package into the [app directory](app).
 You can develop or debug it via the [playground](app/src/App).
 - `yarn start` creates a `dist` folder with an `ESM` build and type definition file by `rollup` watch mode.